 Packaging is (almost) equal to branding

-Studies have shown that nearly as many people think the packaging itself is as important as the brand that they purchase from.
+Studies have shown that nearly as many people think the packaging itself is as important as the brand they purchase from.

 In effect, it matches their brand values, proposition and position within the market.

-Increase in interest / retention
+Increase in interest and retention

-Perhaps they have built up a good reputation by never delivering faulty or damaged goods.
-Perhaps the brand values that attracted the customer to purchase in the first place are reflected in the packaging.
+Perhaps they have built a good reputation by never delivering faulty or damaged goods.
+Maybe the brand values that attracted the customer to purchase in the first place are reflected in the packaging.
 It may even add to the excitement of receiving an order, aiding loyalty and the repeat business this can generate.

-This will allow you to start developing your brand and add some real value to your products.
+The opportunity provided by your packaging allows you to start developing your brand and add some real value to your products.

 Make sure your business isn’t the one that blends into the crowd or is eclipsed by your nearest rivals.